-Vacuum size and build: Wet/dry vacs come in a range of sizes and power, from handheld one-gallon models to industrial-grade 20-gallon ones.
-Bigger may seem better, but you don’t need anything larger than 12 gallons for household cleanups.
-Keep in mind, if you go bigger, it will be heavy to lift and dump when it's full of water.
-On that same note, stainless steel is very durable, but it is much heavier than plastic models.
-Though taller wet/dry vacs offer you greater capacity, they tip more easily because they are top heavy.
+Vacuum size and build: Wet/dry vacs come in a range of sizes and powers, from handheld 1-gallon models to industrial-grade machines that hold up to 20 gallons.
+Bigger may seem better, but you probably won’t need anything larger than 12 gallons for household cleanups.
+Keep in mind, the larger your vacuum of choice, the more difficult it will be to lift and dump it when it’s full of water.
+That’s also true of materials.
+Stainless steel is very durable, but is far heavier than its plastic counterparts.
+And while taller wet/dry vacs may offer you greater capacity, these top-heavy devices also tip more easily.

 Hose size: Hose size is important.
-A longer hose offers you the convenience of moving greater distances without moving the machine.
-However, a longer hose can lead to reduced suction so take your space into account when looking at hose sizes.
+A longer hose affords you you the freedom of being able to vacuum at greater distances.
+However, a longer hose can also lead to reduced suction, so take your space into account when seeking your perfect wet/dry vac match.

 Cord length: When it comes to cord length, a model that includes a built-in cord reel is better.
-A short cord will force you to use an extension cord, which is inconvenient and potentially a safety hazard, depending on where you use it.
+A short cord will force you to use an extension cord, which is inconvenient and can be a a potential tripping safety hazard.

-Tool storage: On-board tool storage is another convenience worth having.
-Keeping your tools, such as a crevice tool, extension nozzle, or floor sweep, stored with the vacuum ensures you have everything you need at all times.
-It also prevents you from searching for accessories and attachments when you're in the middle of cleaning up a big mess.
+Tool storage: On-board storage is another convenience worth keeping in mind.
+Having all your vacuum accessories, such as a crevice tool, extension nozzle, or floor sweep, within arm’s reach ensures you’ll have everything right when you need it.

-Before you buy a machine, think about what you want to use it for, how far and often you will move it, and where you plan to store it.
-Whether you have a leaky basement that gathers puddles of water after every rainstorm, a messy pet that tracks in dirt, leaves, and grass into your home, or children who leave trails of spills and trash in their wake, cleaning up gets much easier when you have one of the best wet/dry vacuum cleaners at your disposal.
-Keep scrolling to see our list of the best wet/dry vacs under $100 on the market today.
+Whether you have a leaky basement that gathers puddles of water after each and every rainstorm, a messy pet that tracks in dirt, leaves, and grass, or children who leave trails of spills in their wake, cleaning up is much easier when you have one of the best wet/dry vacuum cleaners at your disposal.
+We’ve rounded up nine models that will get the job done for $100 or less.
+Keep scrolling to see our list of the best picks under $100 on the market today.